simple-Ai-Automation-Agency/daidaset/README.md

 #### Introduction

-Welcome to the `data-preparation-for-fine-tuning` project, a robust and versatile Python toolkit designed for the meticulous preparation and comprehensive analysis of datasets from JSONL files.
-Our tools, `dataset-chooser.py` and `dataset-evaluator.py`, are not just scripts but powerful instruments in your data science arsenal.
-They enable users to homogenize datasets based on pre-specified weights for each category, particularly focusing on assistant responses.
-This feature is especially beneficial for fine-tuning machine learning models, ensuring the dataset aligns perfectly with your specific needs and biases are minimized.
+The `simple DAiDA` project is a robust and versatile Python toolkit designed to meticulously research, create, prepare, and analyze JSONL dataset files.
+The `create-dataset.py`, `dataset-chooser.py`, and `dataset-evaluator.py`, enable users to homogenize datasets based on pre-specified domain and weights for each category, particularly focusing on assistant responses.
+This feature is especially beneficial for fine-tuning machine learning models (especially Google Gemini 2.0 Flash), ensuring the dataset aligns perfectly with your specific needs and biases are minimized.

 #### JSONL File Format